Master of Science in OT

 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination and may preclude attainment of state licensure.
 Some practicum and fieldwork sites may also perform background checks and refuse internships to students with a felony conviction.
 Students who have a prior felony conviction are urged to contact the above mentioned certification and licensing boards prior to the start of the program to determine their potential to practice as an occupational therapist.
 While we recognize this to be a privacy issue, it is recommended that the student disclose this information to the Fieldwork Director before fieldwork placements are sought.

-2. paying a $200 non refundable (and non transferable) enrollment deposit by June 1, 2023 in order to register for Fall 2023 classes.
+- paying the mandatory, nonrefundable and nontransferable, $200 enrollment deposit by the June 1, 2025 in order to register for Fall 2025 classes.

-The $200 enrollment deposit will be applied towards your tuition and fees once you enroll in Fall 2023 classes.
+The $200 enrollment deposit will be applied towards your admitted term tuition and fees once you enroll in Fall 2025 classes.

 Visit Mandatory Intent to Enroll webpage